 The differences between these agreements are:

-• a licence gives you permission to occupy a room within the landlord’s home, whereas an assured shorthold tenancy gives you exclusive use of a property
+- a licence gives you permission to occupy a room within the landlord’s home, whereas an assured periodic tenancy gives you exclusive use of a property

-• your protection from eviction will be different, if you have a licence your landlord can ask you to leave after giving you appropriate notice (usually one month’s notice if you pay monthly or a week’s notice if you pay weekly).
-If you have an assured shorthold tenancy you will usually have the right to stay until the end of the fixed term, and if the landlord wants you to leave during the tenancy they have to apply for a court order
+- your protection from eviction will be different, if you have a licence your landlord can ask you to leave after giving you appropriate notice (usually one month’s notice if you pay monthly or a week’s notice if you pay weekly) - if you have an assured periodic tenancy you will usually have the right to stay until you serve valid notice of your intention to end the tenancy, or if the landlord wants you to leave during the tenancy they have to serve a valid eviction notice

-• a licence gives the landlord access to your room and they do not need to give you notice to go in, whether that’s for cleaning or decoration.
-With an assured shorthold tenancy the landlord has to give at least 24 hours notice to visit the property (unless it’s an emergency)
+- a licence gives the landlord access to your room and they do not need to give you notice to go in, whether that’s for cleaning or decoration.
+With an assured periodic tenancy, the landlord has to give at least 24 hours' notice to visit the property (unless it’s an emergency)

-When entering into a licence agreement, make sure you ask for receipt of payment and never pay in cash.
+When entering into a licence agreement, make sure you ask for a payment receipt and never pay in cash.

-Check that you are receiving the right kind of agreement when you are moving into a property.
+Check that you are receiving the right type of agreement when you are moving into a property.
 Shelter’s tenancy checker can help you understand which agreement you have been given.

-In addition to this if you require legal advice with regards to your tenancy agreement, this can be sought for free through the following services:
+In addition to this, if you require legal advice with regard to your tenancy agreement, this can be sought for free through the following services:

 When you find a property you like, you will usually be required to pay the following fees before moving in: